California deputy shoots man who attacked 3 with machete

 HANFORD, Calif.
 (AP) — A sheriff's deputy fatally shot a machete-wielding man Tuesday after he attacked three people in central California, authorities said.

 Deputies responding to a call just before 8 a.m. near Hanford found a woman and two men seriously injured.
-One of the men had a head wound, said Kings County Sheriff's Commander Mark Bevens.
+One of the men had a head wound, said Kings County sheriff's Cmdr.
+Mark Bevens.

 Bevens said the man “was known to law enforcement” but that his identity won't be released until officials notify his family.

-Detectives were working on identifying the victims and determining a motive in the attack, Bevens said.
+Detectives were working on identifying the victims and determining a motive for the attack, Bevens said.

 “Right now, we don’t have any idea why he did what he did," he said.